syncfusion-content/maui-docs/MAUI/PDF-Viewer/Annotation-Collection.md

         public void WireDocumentLoadedEvent()
         {
-            // Wire the document loaded event to occur when a PDF document is loaded into the SfPdfViewer.
+            // Wire the document loaded event of the `SfPdfViewer` to occur when a PDF document is loaded.
             PdfViewer.DocumentLoaded += OnDocumentLoaded;
         }